maryali11004/Depi_Graduation_diabetes_prediction/README.md

 ## 📌 Project Overview

 This project aims to **predict the likelihood of diabetes in patients** using various machine learning models.
 It utilizes the **Pima Indians Diabetes Dataset** to build and evaluate supervised learning models for **binary classification** (diabetic vs. non-diabetic).
-The project includes data preprocessing, exploratory data analysis (EDA), model training, and performance evaluation using metrics like **Accuracy** and **Recall**.
+The project includes data preprocessing, exploratory data analysis (EDA), model training, and performance evaluation using  **Accuracy** .

 ## 📂 Dataset